The Lowdown On Liquids And Happy Hydration

 Fluids for fitness

 If you go for a run and find yourself stopping to sink a gallon of water because you’re dying of thirst, you’re doing it all wrong.
-Being hydrated before you start exercise is crucial so that you don’t get cramp.
+Being hydrated before you start exercise is crucial so that you don’t get cramps.
 When you’re actually getting down to your workout, sip water slowly every 20 minutes and continue to hydrate when you’ve finished and post-shower.
 For mild to moderate exercise including swimming, golf and walking, and for any physical activity lasting less than 1 hour, water will rehydrate you adequately.
 Isotonic drinks may be appropriate if you are carrying out high-intensity physical activity (such as marathon running, competitive cycling or tennis) for more than 1 hour.

 Your environment counts